john-otienoh/Me_API/README.md

 ## 🚀 Overview

-This project is my submission for Backend Wizards Stage 0, which involves building a simple RESTful API that returns profile information and a random cat fact fetched dynamically from the Cat Facts API.</br>
+This project is my submission for HNG Internshipi Stage 0, which involves building a simple RESTful API that returns profile information and a random cat fact fetched dynamically from the Cat Facts API.</br>
 The endpoint returns real-time data, demonstrating the use of:

 - RESTful API design